NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 The new feature may modify the following modules:

-   ** PlantLoopHeatPumpEIR.cc, PlantLoopHeatPumpEIR.hh, PlantCondLoopOperation.cc **
+   ** PlantLoopHeatPumpEIR.cc, PlantLoopHeatPumpEIR.hh, EquiAndOperation.cc, PlantCondLoopOperation.cc **

 The following changes are required to implement the new feature